 Rupert Copping was born in London into an eccentric and bohemian family.
 As in infant, in the early fifties, he was taken to Ecuador by his mother and stepfather – the latter being, among other things, a herpetologist.
 As a consequence, during his childhood and teenage years he spent long interludes in the jungle.
 On one occasion he accompanied, as cook and translator, an Oxford University botanical expedition into remote areas of the rain forest where he was in contact with isolated indigenous tribes.
 After leaving Ecuador he very briefly joined the merchant navy as a cabin boy.
-Later he settled in London and in the late sixties was associated with an experimental art and dance group called The Exploding Galaxy, UFO, The Roundhouse and various other hippy entities.
+Later he settled in London and in the late sixties was associated with The Exploding Galaxy, UFO, The Roundhouse and various other hippy entities.

-After a short stint as a lifeguard in London, Copping and his family lived in a coastal village in southern Spain, which was still under fascist rule.
-They lived among Spaniards in what was then an isolated agricultural mountain region known as the Alpujarrra – but which has since been declared a national park and has been ‘discovered’ by Spanish tourists and foreigners.
+After a stint as a lifeguard in London, Copping and his family lived in a coastal village in southern Spain, which was still under fascist rule.
+They lived among Spaniards in what was then an isolated agricultural mountain region known as the Alpujarrra, but which has since been declared a national park and become a tourist area .
 Copping also served as an ‘advisor and text book writer’ with an English language academy set up in Granada city by an ex Jesuit missionary priest.
 During these years he witnessed the transformation of Spain from dictatorship to democracy and made periodic journeys to Morocco, Portugal and other countries.